SimplyReactive/petrie/readme.md

-# Petri
+# Petrie

-Petri is a purposely designed framework by [@_nathanburgess] to enable developers to quickly iterate simple or complex websites.
+Petrie is a purposely designed framework by [@_nathanburgess] to enable developers to quickly iterate simple or complex websites.

 ### Version
 0.1.3-alpha

 ### Tech

-Petri uses a number of open source projects to work properly:
+Petrie uses a number of open source projects to work properly:

 * [Laravel] - The PHP Framework For Web Artisans
 * [Twitter Bootstrap] - Front-end UI